On first-order transductions of classes of graphs: Dense analogues and open problems

 Conversely, let $\Pi_s=\Pi\cap\Sigma$.
 For every $\Cc\notin\Pi$, we have $\Cc\in\Pi^*$.
 Thus, there exists $\Dd\sqsubseteq_\FO \Cc$ with $\Dd\in\Sigma\cap\Pi^*$.
 Hence, $\Dd$ is weakly sparse and $\Dd\notin\Pi$.
 It follows that $\Pi$ is the dense analogue of $\Pi_s$. \end{proof}

 \begin{exa} Monadic dependence is the dense analogue of nowhere dense.
+This can be expressed as follows.
 If a class is nowhere dense, then it is monadically dependent~\cite{adler2014interpreting}.
 Conversely, assume that $\mathscr C$ is a hereditary weakly sparse monadically dependent class.
 Assume for contradiction that $\mathscr C$ is not nowhere dense.
 Then, according to \cite[Theorem 6]{DVORAK2018143}, there is some integer $k$ such that~$\mathscr C$ contains a $\leq k$-subdivision of every complete graph.
 It follows that the class of all graphs can be obtained as a transduction of $\mathscr C$, contradicting the hypothesis that $\mathscr C$ is monadically dependent. \end{exa}

 Note that this shows that the dense analogue of $\Pi$ can be strictly larger than $\Pi^{\downarrow}$, since nowhere dense classes are monadically stable and thus their transduction closure is contained within monadic stability.